Exploring Shakespearean Tragedy:

 But so far, that does not say what the dynamis of Julius Caesar is, how we as a well-trained, sensitive audience should feel-think long after we have left the playhouse.
 We made some attempt to define that dynamis in In Search of Shakespearean Tragedy, but we indicated that these points were only an approximation which would have to be worked out more fully in practical criticism of individual Shakespearean tragedies.

 Reviewing that approximation of dynamis, we posited that all tragedy, not just Greek or Shakespearean tragedy, has a cautionary dynamis.
-And we might add that such cautionary character makes tragedy “teachy” and teacher-friendly.
+Such cautionary character makes tragedy “teachy” and teacher-friendly.
 It is good stuff to feed adolescents, cautioning them about dangers from which we dearly hope they have so far been shielded by loving parents and friends.

 Along with cautionary, all tragedy, not just Greek or Shakespearean tragedy, is contemplative.
 Recognizing the deadly pitfalls of an adult world quite naturally points one toward the great philosophical and religious issues of humanity.
-It also leads one to consider what if any safeguards might have guarded against the tragedic denouement and carried life in some different direction altogether.
+It also leads one to consider what if any safeguards might have averted the tragedic denouement and carried life in some different direction altogether.
 Tragedy is “meaty stuff,” and for many of the most serious minds throughout the ages, it becomes almost the only literature that is worthy of contemplation.
+(See Appendix A for a literary critical definition of what constitutes the domain of tragedy in general.)

 At the sub-genre level, the level at which Shakespearean tragedy is a sister genre to Greek tragedy, In Search of Shakespearean Tragedy heavily suggested that we needed also to look at what was portrayed if we were to have a proper sense of the dynamis the original Shakespearean audience was supposed to feel.